orangeduck/json2c/README.md

 While some of the heuristics don't always make sense, this approach has overall proven very effective for almost all example JSON data I've found.
 This means `json2c` is almost always capable of producing something meaningful.

-Various options about how types and names and generated can be set on the command line.
+Various options about how types and names are generated can be set on the command line.
 This allows you to generate C code that matches your project, and looks hand-written.

 Examples